 Efton James and John Maulbetsch both starred on the Adrian College football team in 1911.
 In fact, James was elected as their captain for the 1912 season.
 However, his heart was apparently still in Ann Arbor.
 James decided to leave Adrian and play football for the legendary Fielding Yost.

 The talented James did not play much, if at all, in 1912.
 He did not earn a letter on Yost’s team that finished with a final record of 5 wins and 2 losses.

 Efton returned to Michigan in 1913 and was reunited with his high school teammates.
 Maulbetsch arrived in 1913 and Allmendinger was back for his third season in Ann Arbor.
 James did not start any games in 1913, but he played enough at End to earn a letter on a team that finished the season with an excellent record of 6 wins and only 1 defeat.

 Efton James was back for his final season in 1914.
 He is listed on the roster, but did not start any games.
 It appears that Efton earned his second letter in his final season at Michigan.
 His teammate, and longtime friend, John Maulbetsch had an All-American season.
 Michigan finished the season with a final record of 6 wins and 3 losses.

 Although he didn’t star at Michigan, Efton James is still an important part of Wolverine Football History.
 He is also connected to a couple of interesting Michigan Football “firsts.”
 Check them out:

 Efton James graduated from The University of Michigan in 1915 and began a successful career in real estate.
 Sadly, Efton James died serving his country in World War I on October 14, 1918.
-So, as Michigan starts play in season #138, today is a good day to appreciate the contributions of Efton James to Michigan Football.
+Today is a good day to appreciate the contributions of Efton James to Michigan Football.
 May Efton James continue to Rest in Peace!
 Go Blue!